kupababra/kupababra/README.md

 📚 Geek Wisdom

 "IRC warrior: ghost hunter of lost channels 😉👻🖥️" - wb @czarnys
 "True skill doesn’t need to be flashy to be effective." — C N 🥋👊🖥️
-"Coffee in hand, memories of infinite loops." ☕💻
 "Never go with the mainstream, choose your own path." – written by Idefix
 "Turn away from doubt, follow your vision, and see it through." - wb @Id33fix